isc-projects/bind9/doc/arm/reference.rst

     The default is to use NSEC.
 The ``iterations``, ``optout`` and ``salt-length`` parts are optional, but if not set, the values in the example above are the default NSEC3 parameters.
+Note that you don't specify a specific salt string, ``named`` will create a salt for you of the provided salt length.

   ``zone-propagation-delay``
     This is the expected propagation delay from the time when a zone is